 Staff Service

-While some guests praised the friendly and helpful staff, others reported rude or unprofessional behavior, particularly at the front desk.
+While some guests praised the friendliness of the staff, others experienced unprofessional behavior and poor service at the front desk.

 2.0